MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 You can install dependencies with `apt-get`, `conda` or `pip`.
 We recommend your to use scripts stored in the persistent folder to easily install all your requirements, so you can reinstall them when we enable the GPU, as it restarts the workspace.

-For more informations on how to use `conda`/`mamba` to install new dependencies or complete environment (useful if you need to use a different version of python than the one installed by default) checkout [this page](/docs/deploy-jupyter#%EF%B8%8F-manage-dependencies-with-conda).
+For more information on how to use `conda`/`mamba` to install new dependencies or complete environment (useful if you need to use a different version of python than the one installed by default) checkout [this page](/docs/deploy-jupyter#%EF%B8%8F-manage-dependencies-with-conda).

 ⚠️ We recommend you to also try and debug your code on small sample using the CPU before getting the GPU, this way you will be able to directly start long running task when you get the GPU, instead of losing time debugging your code (it's probably not going to work on the first try, you know it).